theintern/intern-tutorial/README.md

         "loader": {
             "script": "systemjs"
         },
-        "plugins": "_dist/src/system.config.js"
+        "plugins": {
+			"script": "_dist/src/system.config.js",
+			"useLoader": true
+		}
     },
+    "environments": [
+		"node",
-    "environments": { "browserName": "chrome" }
+		{ "browserName": "chrome" }
+	]
 }
 ```

 This configuration tells Intern that, in the browser, we want to use SystemJS to load modules, and that we want to load a plugin to configure SystemJS.
+The plugin needs to have access to the SystemJS loader, so we set the "useLoader" flag to true.
+Without the "useLoader" flag the plugin would be loaded _before_ the external loader, meaning it wouldn’t have access to SystemJS.

-It also tells Intern that, in addition to running our unit tests in Node.js, we want to run our tests in Chrome.
-You can find descriptions of all the possible settings in [the Configuration section of the Intern documentation](https://github.com/theintern/intern/blob/master/docs/configuration.md).
+The configuration also tells Intern that, in addition to running our unit tests in Node.js, we want to run our tests in Chrome.
+You can find more information about possible configuration options in [the Configuration section of the Intern documentation](https://theintern.io/docs.html#Intern/4/docs/docs%2Fconfiguration.md/properties).

 We’ll be doing a little more configuration shortly when we start adding tests, but for now, we already have a complete configuration.
 You can verify that everything is working by running Intern: